GeorgeMicro/Wiredcraft/README.md

 Python >= 2.7

-The created AWS bridge server by the terraform project should already be ready run the playbooks without any issues.
+The created AWS bridge server by the terraform project should already be ready to run the playbooks without any issues.

 Host Environment: Amazon Linux 2